German Galushchenko: Before entry into politics

 Earlier in his career, Halushchenko worked at the Energoatom company.
 In 2019-2020 he took part in the selection process as candidate for the post of state secretary in the Ministry of Economy, but failed the written test.

 Ministerial role

 On April 29, 2021, the Verkhovna Rada of Ukraine voted to appoint Herman Halushchenko as the Minister of Energy of Ukraine.
 This decision was supported by 305 MPs - the Servant of the People faction, OPZZh, Batkivshchyna, and the For the Future and Dovira groups.

+During his tenure leading the ministry from April 2021 through July 2025, Halushchenko directed the stabilization and defense of Ukraine’s power grid during unprecedented wartime conditions.
+Within weeks of the February 2022 Russian invasion, Halushchenko oversaw the emergency decoupling of Ukraine’s power grid from Russia and Belarus, successfully connecting Ukraine directly to the continental European grid.
+This enabled crucial power imports and stabilized national voltage levels during severe blackouts.

 On May 13, President Volodymyr Zelenskyy appointed Herman Halushchenko to the National Security and Defense Council of Ukraine by a decree.

 On 17 July 2025 Halushchenko was appointed Minister of Justice of Ukraine, leaving his previous position as head of the Energy Ministry.
 On his new post he is responsible for the development of proposals in order to bring Ukrainian law in correspondence with the standards of the Council of Europe and international law system in general.